boots-edu/textbook/source/original/week4.md

 So now\, nothing changes except we cannot access corner1 and corner2 outside our class\, but our methods \(diagonal\, area\, perimeter\) that we wrote in our class exercise are fine because they are  _inside_  the class\.

-We can still create a rectangle and call our methods on it\, we just can’t get the corners any more\.
+We can still create a rectangle and call our methods on it\, we just can't get the corners any more\.

 If we really need them\, we can write methods to get them or change them\.